makeplans/makeplans-custom-forms/readme.md

 All standard fields are saved to the person except for count and note which is saved to the booking.

 Important: You can only define these fields once in a form.
 If you add two name or notes fields you will lose input data.
-To add have multiple notes fields you can add additional [custom fields](#custom-fields---all-forms).
+So for example to have multiple notes fields you can add additional [custom fields](#custom-fields---all-forms), but these will then be unique separate fields and not related to the standard MakePlans notes field.

 Full syntax: `{% field 'label', 'html_attributes', 'options' %}`